Under the hood: the tech behind the site.

 2. What will I need it to do in the future?

-3. How can I balance both needs with the timeline I have in front of me?
+3. How can I balance both without overcomplicating the present?

 How did I come up with the color palette?